 Find it at 323 Hanover St and if there’s a line head on over to the nearby 65 Atlantic Ave. location daily for lunch and dinner

 The gargantuan zupa di pasce is the name of the game at this budget-friendly Italian seafood spot.
 The famous dish is priced at $60 for enough linguine, lobster, shrimp, scallops, calamari, clams, and mussels to feed two (or more!) hungry diners.
 Expect a line on most days, but the food and reasonable prices should prove to be well worth the wait.

-Though on the pricier side, Lucca is worth a visit based on hype alone — the Zagat-awarded Best New Italian Restaurant has been recognized numerous times for both its food and its innovative bar.
-The intimate North End location offers a short yet exquisite dinner menu and a snacky late-night menu served from 12:15am until close.
-For bar patrons, they offer a continually updating selection of cocktails and craft brews, along with an impressive selection of spirits and wines.
+Though on the pricier side, Lucca is worth a visit based on hype alone — the Zagat-awarded Best New Italian Restaurant has been recognized numerous times for its food.
+The intimate North End location offers a short yet exquisite dinner menu and a snacky late-night menu.

 Find it at 226 Hanover St. dinner and late-night eats daily

 9. Table Boston